 Rate Limiting Strategies

-Essential for preventing notification fatigue and protecting external services from overload.
+Rate limiting is critical for notification system design at scale.
+It prevents notification fatigue and protects external services from overload.

 Per-User Rate Limits